InteropIO/js-examples/README.md

 ### Application Management

-This is an example application which uses the Application Management API to start and list applications and application instances.
+This example application uses the [Application Management API](https://docs.glue42.com/glue42-concepts/application-management/javascript/index.html) to start and list applications and application instances:

 - lists the names of all registered visible applications;
 - lists the instances of the currently running visible applications;